SummaryRead the full fact sheet

 - weight loss

-- bright or altered blood present in vomit or bowel motions
+- bright or altered blood present in vomit or

-- symptoms of anaemia, such as light-headedness
+- symptoms of , such as light-headedness

-The stomach is an organ of the digestive system, located in the abdomen just below the ribs and on the left.
 Swallowed food is squeezed down the oesophagus and pushed through a sphincter (small muscle ring) into the stomach, where it is mixed with powerful gastric juices containing enzymes and hydrochloric acid.
 The stomach is a muscular bag, so it can churn the food and break it down mechanically as well as chemically.

 Once the food is the consistency of smooth paste, it is squeezed through a second sphincter into the first part of the small intestine (duodenum).
 The lining of the stomach – the mucosa or gastric epithelium – is layered with multiple folds.
 Ulcers occur in this lining.